pantheon-systems/documentation/source/_docs/guides/getting-started/01-introduction.md

 editpath: 01-introduction.md
 completiontime: 1 hour
 ---
 Welcome!
 This guide is designed to get you started on Pantheon.
-It should take less than an hour to complete.

 **In this guide, you'll learn how to:**